OpenFn/docs/docs/jobs/job-writing-guide.md

 ## Using Cursors

-It is common, especially with Cron jobs, to want to maintain a cursor position on your backend datasource, ensuring that duplicate data doesn't get processed across several runs.
+Sometimes it is useful to maintain a rolling cursor position on the backend datasource.
+This can be used in a cron-based workflow, for example, to only query the database since the last run.

-For example, if your workflow runs every day at midnight, you may want to use a date cursor to only query the database since the last query.
+In a Cron workflow, OpenFn will pass the previous state into the next state - so state persists across runs.
+We can take advantage of that to pick up where we left off.

-The common adaptor provides a `cursor()` operation to help you with this.
-It allows you to set a cursor property on state, which can be used in your job.
+You can create your own cursor simply by writing to state.
+Or you can use the cursor() operation which is built-in to most adaptors.

 <details>
 <summary>Version support</summary>